Rajeev Masand: Early life

-Masand studied at H.R.
+Masand was born into a Sindhi family.
+He studied at H.R.
 College of Commerce and Economics and graduated from Mumbai University, Masand started reporting at the age of 16 at The Times of India newspaper.
 He later became assistant editor at The Indian Express.
 In January 2003, he joined STAR News as a special correspondent and as the host of Masand Ki Pasand.
 In 2005, Masand moved to CNN-IBN where he is currently the film critic and runs an ongoing video reviews series on the CNN-IBN website, Masand's Verdict.
 He also became the host of CNN-IBN's entertainment series, To Catch a Star.

 Career

 Masand also has a popular YouTube channel, where he posts weekly his film reviews (filmed as CNN-News18's 'Now Showing' segments, which are also posted concurrently to their channel) and regular interviews with key figures in the entertainment industry (both Indian and occasionally International), mostly actors and directors.

 Additionally, he writes as an entertainment-industry columnist for several publications, such as Open Magazine, Firstpost, News18, The Quint and for his own website, Rajeevmasand.com.
+Masand was also part of the panel on the show, All India Bakchod Knockout.

 Among other recognitions, Masand was thrice awarded ‘Best Entertainment Critic’ by the National Television (NT) Awards, in 2008, 2010 and 2011.